tvOdyssey/exordium-wp-core/README.md

 # Exordium Wordpress Plugin Core

+**This repository has been archived and will no longer be updated.
+Please look at our new repo for the [exordium-website](https://github.com/exordium-dev/exordium-website) here.**

+--

 `exordium-wp-core` is a customized wordpress plugin made for the https://exordium.dev website.
 Exordium is a virtual private networking software in the works.

 ![Exordium WP Core](screenshot.png)